How Your Small Business Can Rank on Google: Local, Organic, and Paid Results

 There are many local SEO strategies that work together to create the perfect campaign, so we’ll cover them next!

-Google My Business is a free service offering from Google that is critical to a small business local SEO campaign.
+Google Business Profile is a free service offering from Google that is critical to a small business local SEO campaign.

 It makes it extremely easy for users to find your business when they search for the products or services that you offer in your area.

-When you have a Google My Business profile, and someone searches for your products or services in your locality, a map will appear showing your exact business location, along with information like hours of operation, address, phone number, website URL, customer ratings, and more.
+When you have a Google Business Profile, and someone searches for your products or services in your locality, a map will appear showing your exact business location, along with information like hours of operation, address, phone number, website URL, customer ratings, and more.

 This at-a-glance result makes it easy for users to see where you are located in relation to other small businesses like you and makes contacting you a breeze.
 This can go a long way in helping someone determine who they want to do business with.